sulli365/crawl4ai-rag/memory-bank/productContext.md

 - **Adaptability**: Generates code that can be modified and extended for specific needs
 - **Documentation**: Automatically structures scraped content into readable, usable formats
 - **Persistence**: Maintains a database of previously crawled pages for faster retrieval and analysis
+- **Enhanced API Access**: Leverages MCP servers for structured access to GitHub repositories and web content

 ## User Experience Goals
 - **Simplicity**: Clear, straightforward interface for specifying scraping requirements